Gladys Noel Bates

-Gladys Noel Bates (née Gladys Winnie Noel; March 26, 1920–October 15, 2010) was an African-American civil rights pioneer, and educator.
-In 1948 she filed a lawsuit, Gladys Noel Bates vs. the State of Mississippi, charging salary discrimination against black teachers and principals.
-Although her lawsuit was not successful, it brought enough attention to the issue of wage equality in education to begin to equalize salaries.
+Gladys Noel Bates (née Gladys Winnie Noel; March 26, 1920 – October 15, 2010) was an African-American civil rights pioneer, and educator.
+In 194, she filed a lawsuit, Gladys Noel Bates vs. the State of Mississippi, charging salary discrimination against black teachers and principals.
+Although the lawsuit was ultimately unsuccessful, it brought enough attention to the issue of wage equality in education to begin to equalize salaries.

-Early life, family, and education
+Personal life

-Gladys Winnie Noel was born on March 26, 1920, McComb, Mississippi.
-Bates was born to Andrew Jackson Noel Sr. (1883–1960) and Susie Hallie Davis Noel (1893–1985).
-Bates was reared and educated in Jackson, Mississippi.
+Bates was born Gladys Winnie Noel on March 26, 1920 in McComb, Mississippi.
+She was born to parents Andrew Jackson Noel Sr. (1883–1960) and Susie Hallie Davis Noel (1893–1985).
+Bates was raised and educated in Jackson, Mississippi.

-Bates attended Alcorn A&M College (1937–1939).
-She received a B.A. degree from Tougaloo College (1939–1942) and a master's degree from West Virginia State University (1952).
+Bates attended Alcorn A&M College from 1937 to 1939.
+She received a B.A. degree from Tougaloo College in 1942 and a Master's degree from West Virginia State University in 1952.
 She further studied at the University of Colorado, Denver.

-In 1938, Noel and John M. Bates were married, they had met in college.
-From this union two children were born, Kathryn Sue Bates and John Milton (“Bunky”) Bates Jr.
+In 1938, Bates married John M. Bates, whom she had met in college.
+They had two children: Kathryn Sue Bates and John Milton (“Bunky”) Bates Jr.